What is Assets Under Management in Mutual Funds?

-Equity funds are less dependent on the asset under management as the performance of the fund is dependent on the Fund Manager.
+- Equity Fund: Equity funds are less dependent on the asset under management as the performance of the fund is dependent on the Fund Manager.
 Depending on the decisions taken by the fund manager according to the market conditions, the returns can either be low or high.

-If you are investing in debt funds, asset under management is something the investor cannot ignore.
+- Debt Fund: If you are investing in debt funds, asset under management is something the investor cannot ignore.
 A debt fund with more assets under management can spread the fixed fund expenses across the number of investors it has.
 This eventually leads to a lowering of the expense ratio and an increased return for the investor.